kanbanyte/sepb/assessments/test_plan.md

 * A ruler (for point of reference)

 # Test Items
-The product to be tested is the Smart Glass Based Remote Guidance System
+The product to be tested is the robot arm upgraded with object detection technology.
+As the robot arm already posseses the ability to precisely pick and move items to the human operator, the testing strategy centers around assessing its proficiency in selecting items that are currently available, as opposed to the pre-existing trial-and-error approach across the entirety of the trays.

 ## Features to be Tested
 * The system must be able to establish connection when both devices are turned on.